mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 ![PCT Trail Marker](https://raw.githubusercontent.com/mattmorten/jekyll-now/master/images/Intro.jpg)

 ## What is this guide?
-There are *tonnes* of good resources online and in print about the PCT.
+There are *tons* of good resources online and in print about the PCT.
 In fact, much of what I’ve written here is probably available in some Reddit post or Blog entry somewhere.

 However, I honestly feel there’s a lack of decent *SOBO-specific information* that is collated into *one resource*.